 This is where the bulk of the code resides.
-Toward the end of the file the BSDX /BSDXY macros are used to generate entries in the table of syscalls.
+Toward the end of the file the BSDX\/BSDXY macros are used to generate entries in the table of syscalls.
 BSDX\ is used for wrappers that only have a 'before', BSDXY if both wrappers are required.
 In general, syscalls that have no arguments or only input arguments just need a BSDX\ macro (before only).
 Syscalls with output arguments need a BSDXY macro (before and after).

-d) If the syscall uses 64bit arguments (long long) then instead of putting the wrapper definitions in syswrap-freebsd.c there will be one definition for each platform amd64 and x86 in syswrap-x86-freebsd.c and syswrap-amd64-freebsd.c.
+d) If the syscall uses 64bit arguments (long long) then instead of putting the wrapper definitions in syswrap-freebsd.c there will be two kinds of definition.
+A 32bit version with split 64bit arguments for x86 in syswrap-x86-freebsd.c and 64bit versions without any splitting for amd64 and arm64 in syswrap-amd64-freebsd.c/syswrap-arm64-freebsd.c.
 Each long long needs to be split into two ARGs in the x86 version.